 Mental Health Treatment Therapy in Addiction Recovery

 For people wanting to end their addiction to drugs or alcohol, it is important to dig deeply into your mental health at the same time.
 Substance abuse does not begin on its own.
 There are reasons why you started abusing drugs or alcohol.
 They become uncovered during mental health treatment therapy.
 That way, you truly recover from your addiction and end the cycle of substance abuse and mental illness.

 Mental health treatment is one ticket to freedom from addiction if you suffer from co-occurring disorders.
 If your mental illness is under control, you are less likely to suffer relapse on drugs or alcohol.
 This is another reason why it is so important to engage in mental health treatment during addiction recovery.

 Behavioral therapy is the primary type of treatment for mental wellness in rehab.
 These therapies include individual counseling, group therapy, family therapy, holistic therapies and experiential therapies.
-Yoga, meditation, chiropractic care, massage therapy and other methods help you gain better understanding and control over your personal well being.
+Yoga, meditation, massage therapy and other methods help you gain better understanding and control over your personal well being.

 Having a mental condition and addiction at the same time is part of a dual diagnosis.
 A dual diagnosis means you have been provided with two diagnoses, that of a mental condition and an addiction.
 These diagnoses map your mental health treatment and therapies in rehab as part of your individual treatment plan.

 Your Mental Wellness Begins in Detox

 One of the first steps for gaining the mental health recovery you need is detox.
 You first must end your physical dependence on drugs or alcohol, before you can tackle the bigger issues that led you to substance abuse.
-Serenity House Detox in Fort Lauderdale and West Palm Beach, Florida provides medically supervised and accredited detox, for your best first steps into sobriety.
+Serenity House Detox & Recovery in Fort Lauderdale and Jupiter, Florida provides medically supervised and accredited detox, for your best first steps into sobriety.